-Dodds, a Republican, was the representative for Michigan's 11th congressional district from 1909 to 1913.
+Dodds was the representative for Michigan’s 11th congressional district and was a Republican.
+He served from 1909 to 1913.

 From Mar 1909 to Mar 1913, Dodds missed 83 of 461 roll call votes, which is 18.0%.
 This is better than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.